FIRST AID FACT SHEET

 - Write down the time that the casualty was bitten and when the bandage was applied.

-- Wash the venom off the skin (it may aid in identification).
+- Do not wash the venom off the skin (it may aid in identification).

-- Cut the bitten area and try to suck the venom out of the wound.
+- Do not cut the bitten area and try to suck the venom out of the wound.

 Signs and symptoms